The Italian Food Bucket List: 32 Italian Dishes You Need to Try

 Have I Had it Yet: No

 This soup looks so hearty and delicious!
-With ingredients like white wine, garlic, and Parmesan cheese, I don’t know how this Italian recipe couldn’t taste good.
+With tasty ingredients like tortellini, beef, and the marrow from bones, I don’t know how this Italian recipe couldn’t taste good.

 I could just imagine myself grabbing a hot bowl of this tortellini soup, shaving some fresh parmesan on top, and sinking into a comfortable seat to devour it!